 Under the 2018 Data Protection Act incorporating the UK General Data Protection Regulation - (GDPR) the practice is known as the Data Controller.
-As such we are responsible for keeping your data up to date and accurate, as well as storing it safely and sharing it securely.
-If you have a problem or a question, you should contact the Practice Manager in the first instance.
-The Act stipulates also that public sector organisations should provide access to an independent Data Protection Officer able to advise and investigate complaints on your behalf.
-Their contact details are provided in the summary below.
+As such, we are responsible for keeping your data up to date and accurate, as well as storing it safely and sharing it securely.
+If you have a problem or a question regarding your data, you should contact the Practice Manager in the first instance.
+Should your ussue be unresolved, the Act stipulates also that public sector organisations should provide access to an independent Data Protection Officer and their contact details are provided in the summary below.